zedar/ratpack-spark-job-server/README.md

 Ratpack application because of so many conflicts.
 They are loaded in seperate class loader used by so called *containers* holding *SparkContext*.
 * Module: **spark-module-topn**: implementation of calculating the most active N users based on the specific access log.
+* Module: **spark-module-movie-recommendation**: implementation of movie recommendation algorithm.
+Algorithm uses Spark MLib (Machine Learning Library) and finds the best movies for the given user.

 * Module: **ratpack-app**: the server with endpoints to execute Spark jobs

 Every Spark job is executed in seperate `Container`.
 There is a hirarchy of class loaders.
 The common (root) class loader